Donations Scheme FAQs

 We will follow up on any complaints received about schools’ practices.

 How will schools be monitored?

-We will assist schools with complying with the conditions of the donations scheme and the Education Act.
+We will assist schools with complying with the conditions of the donations scheme and the Education and Training Act 2020.

 If we find a school to be non-compliant, in the first instance, we will work with them to ensure they rectify the situation within an agreed time period.

 We will monitor and intervene where there is evidence of a breach of the donations scheme.
 If a Board of a school breaches the donation scheme’s requirements, we may reduce future payments made to the Board to recover the funding provided under the donations scheme.
 We may also withdraw the school from the donations scheme and/or prevent them from joining in future years.